17 Top-Rated Attractions & Things to Do in San Jose, CA

-A bustling mix of shopping, dining, and foot traffic, Santana Row is a premier commercial and entertainment district.
-Within the Mediterranean outdoor shopping plaza, name-brand stores like Kate Spade and Gucci line the pedestrian walkways of Santana Row, next to well-reviewed restaurants purveying everything from fine-dining Italian to casual street tacos.
+Santana Row is a premier commercial and entertainment district with a bustling mix of shopping, dining, and foot traffic.
+Name-brand stores like Kate Spade and Gucci line the pedestrian walkways within the Mediterranean outdoor shopping plaza, next to well-reviewed restaurants purveying everything from fine-dining Italian to casual street tacos.

 Santana Row is home to a free Summer Music Series filled with local lineups, as well as other community celebrations, including free yoga and an end-of-summer Children's Bash.

 Address: 377 Santana Row, San Jose, California

-5. The Tech Interactive & Plaza de Cesar Chavez
+5. The Tech Interactive

+Across the street from Cesar Chavez Park, Tech Interactive is one of the most visited downtown museums.
 Other downtown attractions stemming from Plaza de Cesar Chavez Park include the San Jose Museum of Art and the Cathedral Basilica of St. Joseph.
-One block from The Tech Interactive, the San Jose Center for the Performing Arts offers other cultural appeal, with regularly occurring Broadway performances and regional productions.
+One block from The Tech Interactive, the San Jose Center for the Performing Arts offers another cultural appeal, with regularly occurring Broadway performances and regional productions.

-6. Winchester Mystery House
+7. Winchester Mystery House

-After the untimely death of her husband and infant child, Sara Winchester moved to San Jose in 1886 and began a near 50-year renovation project on an eight-room farmhouse.
+After the untimely death of her husband and infant child, Sara Winchester moved to San Jose in 1886 and began a nearly 50-year renovation project on an eight-room farmhouse.
 Over the course of five decades, Sara Winchester created what is now known as the Winchester Mystery House, hosting thousands of visitors each year.

 What makes this popular tourist attraction so mysterious is the renovation choices made by Sara Winchester.
 Local lore attributes the false stairs, misleading doors, and 160 different rooms as a measure to evade paranormal spirits stemming from her family's past.
 These theories and more are well touched upon during the guided tours available seven days of the week, which include access to the intricately manicured gardens surrounding the home.